Go to top

 5. Level 5 – social WSS-type objects, such as ant colonies.

-In turn, the specific RPD-type particles that initiated the gerpedelution process and whose successors are synthesizing replicator, may be considered as a form of zero organizational level of life.
-At this moment in time, neither zero level nor level one are thought of as being living objects in the majority of todays scientific community.
+In turn, the specific RPD-type particles that initiated the gerpedelution process and whose successors are synthesizing replicators, may be considered as a form of zero organizational level of life.
+At this moment in time, neither zero level nor level one are thought of as being living objects in the majority of today's scientific community.

 P e r f e c t i o n b y s e l e c t i o n:

 So, what are living objects?
-The result of a process in which the vast majority of objects are killed by each other, but those that remain are the perfect minority.
+The result of a process in which the vast majority of objects does not survive or kills each other before producing offspring, but those that remain are the perfect minority.
 I think it best captures the rephrased quote from "Faust" by Johann Wolfgang von Goethe: "So in the end, who are you?
-I am part of that proces which creates excellence by eternally doing evil".
+I am part of that process which creates excellence by eternally doing evil".

 T h e k e y s t o u n d e r s t a n d i n g: